WhitNicA/WhitNicA/README.md

 - 👋 Hi, I’m @WhitNicA
 - 👀 I’m interested in meeting new people
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning Cybersecurity and Networking Systems
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me via twitter: @WhitTheeDev or LinkedIn: https://www.linkedin.com/in/wadams2/
 <!---